-On March 10, 2017, LPLFH and LPLH entered into a fourth amendment agreement, which amended and restated LPLH's existing credit agreement (such amended and restated agreement, as further amended to date, the "Credit Agreement") and refinanced LPLH's then outstanding senior secured credit facilities with a new seven year Term Loan B facility in an aggregate principal amount of \$1.7 billion and a five year revolving credit facility in an aggregate principal amount of \$500.0 million.
-The proceeds of the new Term Loan B, together with the proceeds from the offering of \$500.0 million aggregate principal amount of 5.75% senior notes (the "Notes") and cash, were used to repay LPLH's existing senior secured credit facilities and to pay accrued interest and related fees and expenses.
-The refinancing led to the extinguishment of the previous Term Loan A and B facilities, which required the Company to accelerate the recognition of \$21.1 million of related unamortized debt issuance costs that had no future economic benefit, and recognize that amount as a loss on extinguishment of debt in its unaudited condensed consolidated statements of income.
+On March 10, 2017, LPLFH and LPLH entered into a fourth amendment agreement, which amended and restated LPLH's existing credit agreement and refinanced LPLH's then outstanding senior secured credit facilities.
+The proceeds of the new Term Loan B, together with the proceeds from the offering of \$500.0 million aggregate principal amount of 5.75% senior notes (the "Original Notes" and, together with the Additional Notes, the "Notes") and cash, were used to repay LPLH's then existing senior secured credit facilities and to pay accrued interest and related fees and expenses.
+The refinancing led to the extinguishment of the previous Term Loan A and B facilities, which required the Company to accelerate the recognition of \$21.1 million of related unamortized debt issuance costs, and recognize that amount as a loss on extinguishment of debt in its unaudited condensed consolidated statements of income.